 The Office of Student Activities and Orientation coordinates a wide variety of programs in conjunction with student clubs and organizations.
 Planned by students for students, these events are meant to entertain, educate, and enrich the Rivier University experience.
-They vary greatly, from a comedy troupe to wellness programs, from a charity fund raising day to a trip to Canada, from alcohol awareness activities to professional speakers.
+Events have included comedy troupe, wellness programs, charity fundraising days, trips to NYC Canada, alcohol awareness activities, and professional speakers.